mixbytes/hardhat-modify-storage-examples/README.md

 npm install dotenv hardhat @nomiclabs/hardhat-ethers @nomiclabs/hardhat-waffle ethereum-waffle ethers chai
 ```

-In simple mode Hardhat simulates a blockchain locally on your PC.
-In the fork mode it redirects your requests to a server with a snapshot of a real blockchain.
+In simple mode, Hardhat simulates a blockchain locally on your PC.
+In the fork mode, it redirects your requests to a server with a snapshot of a real blockchain.
 Such an API, for example, is provided by [alchemy.com](https://www.alchemyapi.io) and [quicknode.com](https://quicknode.com).

 You can check their tutorials on how to fork Ethereum mainnet:
 * https://docs.alchemy.com/alchemy/guides/how-to-fork-ethereum-mainnet
 * https://www.quicknode.com/guides/web3-sdks/how-to-fork-ethereum-mainnet-with-hardhat

-In this tutorial we'll work with Alchemy API.
+In this tutorial, we'll work with Alchemy API.
 You must go to https://www.alchemyapi.io, sign up and create a new App in its dashboard.
 There you will get the API key needed to configure Hardhat.
 Put it in the `.env` file and don't forget to add the file name to `.gitignore` as this key is a secret:
 ```sh
 echo 'ALCHEMY_API_KEY=XXXXXXXXXX' >> .env
 echo '.env' >> .gitignore